algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specifications.md

 - The second purple zone is a safe zone, nothing can harm the frog here once again.
 It serves as transition from road to river.

 - In the river, it is the opposite mechanic.
-The frog need to use the turtules shells and logs to cross the river.
+The frog need to use the turtles shells and logs to cross the river.
 Some of the shells temporarily disappear.
 If the frog fall in the water, a life is lost.

 - The last has the water lilys that serves as checkpoints.
 The frog must land on each of them to complet a level.
 If the frog landed on the cactus, a life is lost.